MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/preview-environments.md

 2. If you have not registered before, please complete the registration form to access Collaborate

-3. Choose Engagements, and then choose Join
+3. Choose **Engagements**, and then choose **Join**

-4. Under the **Ready! for Dynamics 365 Business Central program**, find **2020 Release Wave 1 Preview** in the list of available engagements, and choose **Join**
+4. Under the **Ready! for Dynamics 365 Business Central program**, find **2020 release wave 1 Preview** in the list of available engagements, and choose **Join**

-Once you have joined the 2020 Release Wave 1 engagement, you can submit your feedback by filling in the form.
+Once you have joined the preview engagement, you can submit your feedback by filling in the form.
 You must specify if you are reporting a technical issue, a translation issue, or a documentation issue.
 The default severity is set to 3, which is the normal severity for most defects and means that the system is not crashing and users are not blocked from doing their work, but you can change that.
 When we have triaged your issue, you can see changes in Collaborate.

 > [!TIP]
 > If you get stuck trying to join Collaborate, please submit a support request, and please be explicit about the error you’re getting.
--->

 ## See also

 [Major Updates of Business Central Online](update-rollout-timelime.md)